 Find out more on the Network's website.

-CRN WM is committed to delivering high quality training to NHS research staff throughout our region who are involved in the conduct of studies accepted onto the NIHR CRN Portfolio.
+WM RRDN is committed to delivering high quality training to NHS research staff throughout our region who are involved in the conduct of studies accepted onto the NIHR CRN Portfolio.
 All courses are advertised and booked via a dedicated training site.

-For general enquiries or to be added to the mailing list for Network Bulletins, please email crnwestmidlands@nihr.ac.uk
+For general enquiries, or to be added to the mailing list for Network Bulletins, please email wm.rrdn@nihr.ac.uk

 Find out more on the Network website, including information about training for researchers.